electron/electron/docs/tutorial/sandbox.md

 See Chromium's [Sandbox design document][sandbox] for more information.

 Starting from Electron 20, the sandbox is enabled for renderer processes without any further configuration.

+Sandboxing is tied to Node.js integration. ***Enabling Node.js integration*** for a renderer process by setting `nodeIntegration: true` ***disables the sandbox*** for the process.

 If you want to disable the sandbox for a process, see the [Disabling the sandbox for a single process](#disabling-the-sandbox-for-a-single-process) section.